A skillet – more commonly known in some parts of the world as a frying pan – is used predominantly for frying and searing food.

 However, beyond that, it makes more sense to just purchase the Dutch oven because you aren’t going to be frying and searing food every day.

 Some days you will want to bake – over a fire or in an oven – and other days you will want to slow cook a mean stew.

 A skillet – even a cast-iron one – presents limitations in this regard.
-All you are ever going to get right there is prepare a few eggs, some stir fry or saute some onions.
+All you are ever going to get right there is to prepare a few eggs, some stir fry, or saute some onions.